It’s Sunday, and I’m in the library. Alone. The reason for this being that I refused to play a game for two hours with my husband and children.

 And so, here I sit.
 With a handful of smellies and three foreign students.

 It’s a beautiful day, sun cracking the flags, and where am I?
-In a stifling library, attempting to write a blog.
+In a stifling library, attempting to write a blog post.
 I’ve straightened my chair, three times.
 I’ve looked twice at the closed cafe in the corner.
 Sighing loudly and rolling my eyes dramatically at the inconvenience of not being able to get an overpriced cup of tea.
 I’m resisting the urge to pick up my phone and text them to see if Sonny has been smashed in the face with the Frisbee and needs his mum.

 No. Don’t do that.